utec-cs2901-2019-2/easy-exam-grupo-ii/Documentation/User_Guide/UserGuide.md

 ### Extentions:

-- 5a.
-System detects unfilled fields on the form
+- System detects unfilled fields on the form
-- 5a1.
-System asks the user to fulfill the unfilled fileds
+- System asks the user to fulfill the unfilled fileds
-- 5a2.
-User fills the fields
+- User fills the fields
 - Repeat until user submits a question successfully

-- *a User cancels Submition
+- User cancels request
-- *a1.
-System redirects user back to the dashboard
+- System redirects user back to the dashboard

 ![](uc02.png)